Did Jesus Add Grace and Subtract Torah?

 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all Unrighteousness.”
 1 John 1:9

 Torah tells us the Way of Righteousness Is Life and Unrighteousness as death.
-Jesus bore mankind’s sin/death so that we might now Live to Righteousness:
+We bore our sin and death, Leviticus 24:15, until Yehushua (Jesus) bore mankind’s sin and death.
+Does that mean we throw our Torah?
+No, so that we might now Live to Righteousness:

 In the second verse Paul uses the same word, “Decrees,” the Greek word Dogma #1378, which is now attached to the phrase “Nomos #3551 Etole” #1785 “the Law of commandments:”